dotnet/docs/docs/core/versions/selection.md

 ---
-title: Select which version to use - .NET Core
+title: Select which .NET Core version to use
-description: Learn how .NET Core finds and chooses runtime versions for your program.
+description: Learn how .NET Core automatically finds and chooses runtime versions for your program.
+Additionally, this article teaches you how to force a specific version.
 author: billwagner
 ms.author: wiwagn
 ms.date: 06/27/2018